 Apparently adding: Who will rid me of this meddlesome priest?

 As the story goes, four knights took this as an implicit command to deal with the bishop as they saw fit.
-They stormed the cathedral, confronting Thomas, who refused to flee, and dashing his brains out before his own altar with multiple sword blows to his head, violating the very sanctuary of God.
+They stormed the cathedral, confronting Thomas, who refused to flee, and dashed his brains out before his own altar with multiple sword blows to his head, violating the very sanctuary of God.

 Thomas’ martyrdom was a sign of the Church’s unbending courage, independence against the folly of kings, the encroachment of the State upon the rights and freedom of the Church.
 He was canonized two years later (in an age when canonizations usually took much, much longer).
 Whatever King Henry’s own views, he knew he had committed a grave sin – for which Henry repented publicly, having himself scourged in full view by the cathedral monks.